-The plan will generally cover your drugs as long as you follow these basic rules:

-- □You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - □Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - □You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service.) - □Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
-(See Section 3, Your drugs need to be on the plan's Drug List.) - □Your drug must be used for a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
-(See Section 3 for more information about a medically accepted indication.)
+The plan will generally cover your drugs as long as you follow these basic r ules: ☐You must have a provider (a doctor, dentist, or other prescriber) write you must be valid under applicable state law. ou a prescription which ☐Your prescriber must not be on Medicare's Exclusion or Preclusion List S. ☐You generally must use a network pharmacy to fill your prescription.
+(Se prescriptions at a network pharmacy or through the plan's mail-order • • □Your drug must be on the plan's List of Covered Drugs (Formulary) (we short).
+(See Section 3, Your drugs need to be on the plan's Drug List . • ☐ Your drug must be used for a medically accepted indication.
+A "medical is a use of the drug that is either approved by the Food and Drug Admir by certain references.
+(See Section 3 for more information about a medindication.) nistration or supported